 These exercises are required of hospitals by the Joint Commission.
-Students may be asked to participate as simulated patients and will need to sign a consent and release form acknowledging that they may have moulage applied to them to simulate injuries.
+Students are asked to participate as simulated patients in these exercises and will need to sign a consent and release form acknowledging that they may have moulage applied to them to simulate injuries.
 It also includes statements relative to their clothing and transport and physical eligibility to participate in such an exercise.